Streams

 Local File (“Zero Redirect”)

-The specified local file is displayed without redirect, either by processing it as PHP code or serving as-is.
-This is the most secure action, and we strongly advise to use it at all times when possible.
+This is the most secure action, and we strongly advise to use it wherever possible.

 There are several ways to specify a local file: